- Dr Dirk Sudholt (Senior Lecturer - University of Sheffield)

 Introduction to transactions.
 ACID properties.
 Rollback.

-Embeddings and APIs.
 DBMS connections and services.
-ODBC, JDBC.
+An example API.
 Application development.
 The data dictionary.

 8. The semi-structured database model and XML

 The model: outline; perceived advantages.
 The XML standard.
-XMLSchema: overview; type constraint; keys and keyrefs; comparison with SQL.
-XPath and XQuery: syntax; power.
+XMLSchema and overview, comparison with SQL.
+XPath, XQuery and XSLT: syntax; power.
 XML databases: native databases; extensions to RDBMS.

 9. Database and Information Security